pcengines/apu2-documentation/docs/cold_reset.md

 | ACPI reset       | 0x000ff800 | 0x40000400 |
 | PCI reset        | 0x000ffe00 | 0x40020400 |

-These are initial values, they are changed during boot sequence.
-Bits changing in D18F0x6C are checked by AGESA to differentiate cold boot from warm boot.
-Some of bits in PMxC0 (0x1003ff) are checked by FCH initialization code, they result in additional reset when set.
+Bits 10 and 11 in PMxC0 can't be changed by software, even though they are described as read-write in BKDG.
+Bits describing reset reasons can be cleared by writing 1 to them, others were not tested.

 ###### Reboot

 Done with `reboot` in shell or after changing options in sortbootorder.
 It performs warm reset.
+Sets DoReset in PMxC0.

 ###### Reset button

 Done by temporary shorting reset pin to the ground.
 Performs cold reset from AGESA's point of view.
+Sets UsrReset in PMxC0.

 ###### Power button